Cal AI vs Foodvisor vs Swoodie 2026: AI Photo Calorie Counter Comparison

 - Daily logging only, minimal app: Cal AI.

-- Existing Foodvisor user with the yearly plan: stick with Foodvisor.
+- Existing Foodvisor user on the yearly plan: stay with Foodvisor.

-- Photo logging + recipes + planner in one app: Swoodie.
+- Photo logging plus recipes and a planner in one app: Swoodie.

 Deeper one-on-one breakdowns

-Swoodie vs Cal AI · Swoodie vs Foodvisor · All alternatives
+Swoodie vs Cal AI · Swoodie vs Foodvisor · How AI photo scanning works · All alternatives

-Try Swoodie free on iOS or Google Play — 5 AI photo scans per day on the free tier, no account needed.
+Try Swoodie free on iOS or Google Play — no account needed; try AI photo scanning free, 5 uses, no card.

 Written by